damirka/sui-notes/src/before-we-begin/install-sui.md

 ## Download Binary

 You can download the latest Sui binary from the [releases page](https://github.com/MystenLabs/sui/releases).
 The binary is available for macOS, Linux and Windows.
+For education purposes and development, we recommend using the `mainnet` version.

 ## Install using Homebrew (MacOS)